Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Discussions and Conclusion

-In this study, we have argued that LPTs originating from WD--MD binaries serve as crucial probes of the pre-polar evolutionary phase—the transitional stage connecting non-magnetic CVs to fully-formed mCVs.
+In this study, we have argued that LPTs originating from WD--MD binaries serve as crucial probes of the pre-mCV evolutionary phase.
 A key conclusion from our analysis is that the intense, coherent radio emission characteristic of LPTs is fundamentally incompatible with a high-density plasma environment.
 This effectively rules out standard accretion-dominated scenarios ($\dot{M} \gtrsim10^{-10}M_\odot{\rm yr^{-1}}$) as the origin of these sources.
 Instead, we find that the energy requirements and observational properties of LPTs can be successfully explained by two distinct mechanisms operating in a detached, non-accreting binary: the unipolar-inductor mechanism and the magnetosphere interaction.
-The dominant mechanism in any given system is determined by the relative magnetic moments of the WD and MD.
+The dominant mechanism in any given system is mainly determined by the relative magnetic moments of the WD and MD.
 Crucially, both models naturally produce a geometrically-beamed radiation pattern, consistent with the small pulse duty cycles ($\Delta t/P \sim (10^{-3}-10^{-1}$) observed in LPTs.
 The precise beaming angle in both scenarios is governed by the large-scale magnetic field geometry of the WD.